Synopsys sees Q3 revenue above estimates as AI drives upbeat results

 May 17 (Reuters) - Synopsys Inc SNPS.O on Wednesday forecast third-quarter profit above Wall Street estimates after posting upbeat second-quarter results as increased use of artificial intelligence and automation boosts the chip-design software firm's business.

-The company last month said it had rolled out new artificial intelligence tools meant to get better results faster through all stages of designing computing chips.
+The company last month said it had rolled out new AI tools meant to get better results faster through all stages of designing computing chips.

 Semiconductor firms rely on software from companies such as Synopsys to help them design faster and smaller chips.